vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-11-ingress-rules-in-different-kubernetes-namespaces.md

 * They are deployed in the same namespace as the service they point to
 * They use URL-based routing

 The first observation makes the ingress rule work.
 The second is simply incidental.
-We could have used different routing mechanism, this simply was the simplest to implement.
+We could have used different routing mechanism ; this simply was the simplest to implement.

 To put the rule in a namespace, we simply specified the namespace in the metadata section.
 For example, in [ingress1.yaml](https://github.com/vplauzon/aks/blob/master/ingress-multiple-ns/ingress1.yaml#L5):